oriel-hub/api/docs/searching.rst

 To give some examples:

-* To search for assets that are concerned with Climate Change:
+* To search for objects that are concerned with Climate Change:
    * ``theme=climate change`` (before being URL encoded)
    * ``theme=climate%20change`` (after being URL encoded)

-* To search for assets that are concerned with either Angola or Lesotho:
+* To search for objects that are concerned with either Angola or Lesotho:
    * ``country=angola|lesotho`` (before being URL encoded)
    * ``country=angola%7Clesotho`` (after being URL encoded)

-* To search for assets that are concerned with any of Angola, Lesotho or Namibia:
+* To search for objects that are concerned with any of Angola, Lesotho or Namibia:
    * ``country=angola|lesotho|namibia`` (before being URL encoded)
    * ``country=angola%7Clesotho%7Cnamibia`` (after being URL encoded)

-* To search for assets that are concerned with both Angola and Lesotho:
+* To search for objects that are concerned with both Angola and Lesotho:
    * ``country=angola&lesotho`` (before being URL encoded)
    * ``country=angola%26lesotho`` (after being URL encoded)